Kanjar: Pakistan

 In Pakistan, the community go by the name Kanjari or Khanabadosh.
 Over the centuries they became associated with the profession of peripatetic craftsmen and entertainers, best known for the terracotta toys they produce.
 The term 'Kanjar' is a slur generally used to refer to a person of low moral character than as a reference to the tribe.

 Although nomadic, the Kanjari follow a set route and often maintain a relationship with the villages they visit.
 Many of the men work as agricultural labourers.
 Their tents are made from split bamboo or munji grass, and their encampments can be found at the edges of villages, as well as in urban areas.
-However, many of them today have assimilated into local identity's such as Jadgal identity in Gwadar and practice Islam without the aspects of their past.
-Many of them are local shop owners or trade animals for a living.
-Some of them still live in tents on the outskirts of the city.

 Today all of them are Muslim and many of them operate small businesses and have assimilated into local areas and speak local languages.
 They are also known as Khanabadosh across Pakistan.
 They are found widely across Kashmir, Punjab, Sindh and Balochistan.

 According to a survey conducted by a private sector agency, there are 7 million gypsies in Pakistan – 2m of them in Balochistan (mainly in Makran) and 1.1m in the Punjab.